Please click on any of the following to go right to that information:

 A failed course (any grade below a C such as C-, D+, D, D- or F) must be repeated if it is a required course.
 Both the original and the repeated grade will remain on the student’s transcript and both grades will be calculated into the students cumulative GPA.
 A course in which a grade of C or better is obtained may not be repeated.
 Graduate business courses repeated without approval may not be used in the graduate business GPA calculation.

 Classes dropped prior to census date will not appear on the transcript.
 Thereafter, to drop after census date, with a grade of W, a student must be earning a grade of C or better; otherwise, an F will appear on the transcript.
 Students will not be permitted to drop a course or withdraw from all courses after the 10th week of the semester, unless circumstances outside the student’s control are documented.
 The late request to drop or withdraw must be approved by the assistant dean and the course instructor(s).
-If a student requests to drop a course after the 10th week, solely due to a failing grade, the request will be denied.
+If a student requests to drop a course after the 10th week solely due to a failing grade, the request will be denied.
+Reqests to drop after the 10th week must include a petition explaining the reason for the late drop.
+If the petition is solely due to a failing grade, the request will be denied.

 Registration for Graduate Business Courses